-- 1. Meet with the Assistant Dean for Students to obtain the Program Withdrawal Checklist and complete an Add/Drop form - 2.
+- 1. Meet with the Assistant Dean for Students to obtain the Program Withdrawal Checklist and complete an Drop-Add form - 2.
 Meet with the Financial Affairs Officer regarding impact on financial aid - 3.
-Complete an exit interview with the Dean - 4.
+Complete an exit interview with the Dean or designee - 4.
 Submit completed forms to the Bursar/Registrar and return all student ID badges